Homocysteine and hip fracture

 Simple balancing exercises done daily also help to prevent a fall.
 See newsletter #53 for more specifics[3].

-Adding to that legumes and whole grains as in this fried bulgur with turmeric you should have adequate protection from the risk of homocysteine and hip fracture.
+Adding to that legumes and whole grains as in this fried bulgur with turmeric you should have adequate protection against the risk of homocysteine and hip fracture.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.